orchestral/toolkit-docs/testbench/the-basic.md

 ## Package Auto-Discovery

-By default Testbench doesn't enable any package discovery autoloading when running tests, however you can change this to ignore specific package using:
+By default Testbench doesn't enable any package discovery autoloading when running tests.
+However, you can change this to ignore specific packages using:

 ```php{8-11}
 class TestCase extends \Orchestra\Testbench\TestCase